 MIND Diet (2015) is a combination of the Mediterranean diet and DASH.
 The focus is on foods that promote and support brain health, help prevent dementia, and enhance brain function.

 Some diets are clearly fads and promise quick fixes that are transient or even dangerous.
 Others are based on solid, well-researched, healthy values and ultimately provide satisfying results.
 Then there are those that keep coming back, resurrected with new nuances.
-Basically, achieving lasting weight loss requires dedication to an eating plan that works with your lifestyle, is healthful overall, and enhances your lifestyle rather than impedes it.
+Basically, achieving lasting weight loss is not a diet but rather a mindset that requires dedication to an eating plan that works with your lifestyle, is healthful overall, and enhances your lifestyle rather than impedes it.